Gradient Based Clustering: Fixed point analysis

 The authors in \cite{bottou_kmeans} analyze the update rule (\ref{eq:Lloyd}) and show that it corresponds to performing a Newton step in each iteration.
 The authors in \cite{JMLR:v6:banerjee05b} show an even stronger result - in the case $f$ is a Bregman divergence, the update (\ref{eq:Lloyd}) corresponds to the optimal update, in terms of minimizing the Bregman information.

 From that perspective, naively extending the Lloyd's algorithm to a general cost $f$ would correspond to Performing the update (\ref{eq:exact_min}) would require solving an optimization problem in each iteration.
-This computation might be prohibitively expensive (recall that no convexity assumptions are made on $f$).
+This computation might be prohibitively expensive.
 In this case, the update (\ref{eq:grad_local}) is preferred, as computing the gradient is a feasible, and in many cases cheap operation.

 An example of such a function is the Huber loss, defined in (\ref{eq:Huber}).
-Huber loss provides robustness, as it behaves like the squared loss for points whose modulus is smaller than a given threshold, while it grows only linearly for points whose modulus is beyond the threshold.
+Huber loss provides robustness, e.g., \cite{Ke2005RobustL1}, \cite{liu2019robust}, as it behaves like the squared loss for points whose modulus is smaller than a given threshold, while it grows only linearly for points whose modulus is beyond the threshold.
 Therefore, Huber loss implicitly gives more weight to points with smaller modulus.